Stacked-die DMS chip packs 1.1 trillion ops/sec processing power

 The processor also supports algorithms such as occupant detection, such as distinguishing a baby from a grocery bag, and providing alerts when objects are left behind in the vehicle.

-This chip is suggested to use also for automotive video security systems to perform functions such as FaceID, as well as preset driver-comfort settings (e.g., seat position) that are activated when the DMS first scans the driver’s face.
+This chip is suggested to use also as automotive video security systems to perform functions such as FaceID, as well as preset driver-comfort settings (e.g., seat position) that are activated when the DMS first scans the driver’s face.

 OmniVision is sampling OAX8000 now in a BGA196 package.
 It is AEC-Q100 Grade 2 certified for automotive applications.